Hard Drive Technology Notes

 – Symptoms: Slow response, freezing, clicking, partial data reads, humming from stuck heads.

-– Recovery Phase 1: Use tools like Atola or PC3000 to bypass damaged heads, creating a partial image with functional heads.
+– Recovery Phase 1: Use tools like Atola or PC-3000 to bypass damaged heads, creating a partial image using functional heads.

-– Recovery Phase 2 (Head Replacement): Requires clean room environment, donor drive, head swap tools, alignment instruments, and security pins to stabilize the head arm.
+– Recovery Phase 2 (Head Replacement): Requires a cleanroom environment, matched donor drive, head swap tools, alignment instruments, and security pins to stabilize the head arm.

 Head Crash